dariuskl/belmoor/README.md

 origin.

 A number of these devices have been purchased used.
-The original manufacturer remains unknown besides its name "Belmoor Ltd.", which yields to plausible results when researched.
+The original manufacturer remains unknown besides its name "Belmoor Ltd.", which yields no plausible results when researched.

 The parts used in these devices are high quality (where it matters).
 The